 What is the cost of tuition?

-The cost per credit is competitive at $955 for Health Systems Leadership courses and $1000 per credit for Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner courses.
+The cost per credit is competitive at $955 for Nursing Leadership in Healthcare courses and $1020 per credit for Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner courses.

 How can I pay for my graduate degree?

 We have a number of resources to help you fund your education.
 As a graduate student you qualify for Federal Student Aid.
 This funding is not need based, follow the link to the Free Application for Federal Student Aid.
 Gonzaga also offers payment plan options and other financial resources.

 The School of Nursing & Human Physiology offers scholarships every semester, funds permitting.
 The internal scholarship is only available to students who have completed 18 hours.